NCAA Division I men's basketball tournament: Format

-The tournament consists of 68 teams competing in seven rounds of a single-elimination bracket.
-Thirty-two teams automatically qualify for the tournament by winning their conference tournament, played during the two weeks before the tournament, and thirty-six teams qualify by receiving an at-large bid based on their performance during the season.
-The Selection Committee determines the at-large bids, ranks all the teams 1 to 68, and places the teams in the bracket, all of which is revealed publicly on the Sunday before the tournament, dubbed Selection Sunday by the media and fans.
+The tournament consists of 76 teams competing in seven rounds of a single-elimination bracket.
+Thirty-two teams automatically qualify for the tournament by winning their conference tournament, played during the two weeks before the tournament, and forty-four teams qualify by receiving an at-large bid based on their performance during the season.
+The selection committee determines the at-large bids, ranks all the teams 1 to 76, and places the teams in the bracket, all of which is revealed publicly on the Sunday before the tournament, dubbed "Selection Sunday" by the media and fans.
 There is no reseeding during the tournament and matchups in each subsequent round are predetermined by the bracket.

 The tournament is divided into four regions, with each region having sixteen to eighteen teams.
 Regions are named after the U.S. geographic area of the city hosting each regional semifinal and regional final (the tournament's third and 4th round overall).
 Host cities for all regions vary from year to year.

 The tournament is played over three weekends, with two rounds occurring each weekend.
-Before the first weekend, eight teams compete in the First Four to advance to the first round.
-Two games pair the lowest-ranked conference champions and two games pair the lowest-ranked at-large qualifiers.
-The first and second rounds are played during the first weekend, the regional semifinals and regional finals during the second weekend, and the national semifinals and championship game during the third weekend.
+Before the first weekend, 24 teams compete in the Opening Round to advance to the first round.
+Six games pair the lowest-ranked conference champions and Six games pair the lowest-ranked at-large qualifiers.
+The first and second rounds are played during the first weekend, the regional semifinals and regional finals during the second weekend, and the national semifinals and national championship game during the third weekend.
 Regional rounds are branded as the Sweet Sixteen and Elite Eight and the third weekend is branded as the Final Four, all named after the number of teams remaining at the beginning of the round.
-All games, including the First Four, are scheduled so that teams will have one rest day between each game.
+All games, including the Opening Round, are scheduled so that teams will have one rest day between each game.
 This format has been in use since 2011, with minor changes to the schedule in 2021 due to the COVID-19 pandemic.